Kochi Metro: Fare collection

 The minimum fare on the Kochi Metro is ₹10 and the maximum is ₹60.
 The metro line is split into 6 fare zones named F1, F2, F3, F4, F5 and F6, corresponding to a distance that is a multiple of five.
 The minimum fare of ₹10 applies for the first 2 km, with rates increasing by ₹10 for subsequent fare zone.
 Metro fares are slightly higher than the fare for Volvo city bus services in Kochi.

 The metro system will use the Kochi One pre-paid EMV chip smart card, which can also be used on other modes of public transport in the city, including KSRTC and private buses, ferries operated by the SWTD, and the proposed air-conditioned ferries to be operated by the KMRL.

+From now on, passengers using feeder autorickshaws from Kochi metro stations can pay for their rides with debit or credit cards, various UPI apps, and the Kochi-1 card.

 Frequency

 The metro operates with a headway of 7 minutes.
 Train service starts at 6:00 a.m. and continues till 10:00 p.m. from Monday to Saturday.
 On Sundays, the service starts at 8:00 a.m. and ends at 10:00 p.m.